arenamanagerofficial/arena-manager/README.md

-# ArenaManager - Your All-in-One Discord Bot for Esports Excellence
+# ArenaManager - Your All-in-One Discord Bot for Esports Excellenc

 ArenaManager is not just a bot, it's the pinnacle of esports management on Discord.
 Crafted for gaming communities, ArenaManager simplifies scrims, orchestrates tournaments, and enriches your server with a plethora of features.